colestrode/slack-standup-bot/README.md

 ## Summaries

-After everyone has checked in, the stand up bot will post a summary message in a channel of your choice.
+After everyone has checked in, I'll post a summary message in a channel of your choice.
+You can tell me which channel by using the `report in` command (details down there in the Commands section).
+Just make sure to invite me to the reporting channel first, I may be a robot but I still have feelings.

+If the summary is too long, I'll split it across a few posts.
+These are true Slack Posts, so you can use markdown to format your status.
+Plus they're fully searchable!

 ## Commands
 Type `@bot help` to get a list of these commands.